CloudCoinConsortium/CloudCoinDesktopApp/CloudBank/README.md

-# CloudBank
+CloudBank
 CloudBank allows CloudCoin Wallet to turn into a server and accept RPC (Remote Procedure Calls) over an SSL connection using a port that the owner chooses.

-The main purpose of this is to allow merchants to send and receive funds progomatically.
-It can also increase the security of an exchange or store by allowing the coins to be decentralized thus protecting against theft.
+The main purpose of this is to allow merchants to send and receive funds programmatically.
+It can also increase the security of an exchange or store by allowing the coins to be decentralized, thus protecting against theft.

-The CloudBank Server service can be accessed by a program on the local computer or by programs accessing remotly over the Internet.
-If the user wants to allow remote systems to RPC, the user will need to port-forward ports on their local rounter and will need to open ports on their computer's firewall to make it work.
+The CloudBank Server service can be accessed by a program on the local computer or by programs accessing remotely over the Internet.
+If the user wants to allow remote systems to RPC, the user will need to port-forward ports on their local router and will need to open ports on their computer's firewall to make it work.

 ## Send command